Podcast analytics startup Chartable raises $2.25M – TechCrunch

 “Ultimately what’s happening with the rest of digital advertising is that it’s going to start to look like podcast advertising, which is kind of funny,” he said.
 “Maybe they’ll end up meeting somewhere in the middle.”

-The funding was led by Initialized Capital, who also contributed to Chartable’s $1.5 million round last year.
+The funding was led by Initialized Capital, which also contributed to Chartable’s $1.5 million round last year.
 Other investors include Naval Ravikant, Greycroft Partners, The Fund, Weekend Fund, Jim Young and Lukas Biewald.

 “Chartable is the authority on podcast analytics and attribution,” said Initialized co-founder Alexis Ohanian in a statement.
 (He led the Chartable investment before leaving Initialized.)
 “We couldn’t be happier to support them as they build the tools that brands and publishers need to advance the podcast industry.”